-Cost of biopharmaceutical and other revenue includes labor costs incurred by our employees working on customer projects, laboratory supplies and pass-through expenses incurred on these projects.
-Cost of biopharmaceutical and other revenue decreased by \$0.2 million driven by reduction of variable expenses related to projects, including a \$0.1 million favorable currency exchange impact when compared to rates for the three months ended March 31, 2022.
+Cost of biopharmaceutical and other revenue includes labor costs incurred by our employees working on customer projects, laboratory supplies and passthrough expenses incurred on these projects.
+Cost of biopharmaceutical and other revenue decreased by \$0.8 million and \$1.0 million driven by reductions of variable expenses related to projects.